 A progestin-only birth control pill is often called the “mini-pill.”
 Regular birth control pills have 2 female hormones: estrogen and progestin (a synthetic version of the naturally occurring hormone progesterone).
 The mini-pill has only progestin in it.
 Because this pill doesn’t contain estrogen, it may not have as many side effects as regular birth control pills.

-Second, like regular birth control pills, the progestin-only pill makes your body “think” that you are pregnant and stops your ovary from releasing an egg.
-This does not happen as often as with combination birth control pills.
+Second, like regular birth control pills, the progestin-only pill makes your body “think” you’re pregnant and stops your ovary from releasing an egg.
+This doesn’t happen as often as with combination birth control pills.
 Forty percent of women taking the progestin-only pill will continue to ovulate.

-Third, the mini-pill causes changes in your uterus that make your uterus less likely to let a pregnancy get started, even if an egg is released.
+Third, the mini-pill causes changes in your uterus that make it less likely to let a pregnancy get started, even if an egg is released.

 Is the progestin-only pill better than regular birth control pills?

 Regular birth control pills make some women feel sick to their stomach.
 They also can cause severe headaches due to the estrogen in them.
 The progestin-only pill might not cause this problem.

 Remember both kinds of birth control pills are better at preventing pregnancy than using condoms alone.
-However, no contraceptive method that is perfect, even when used correctly.
-Two or 3 out of every 100 women who use the progestin-only pill correctly, could still get pregnant.
+However, no contraceptive method is perfect, even when used correctly.
+Two or 3 out of every 100 women who use the progestin-only pill correctly could still get pregnant.
 The risk of pregnancy is almost the same as the risk with regular birth control pills.
-With progestin-only pills, it’s very important that you take your pills at exactly the same time every day.
-If you don’t take the pills at the same time every day, your risk of pregnancy increases.
-Remember that both kinds of birth control pills are better at preventing pregnancy than using condoms alone.

 Does the progestin-only pill have disadvantages?